Maryland Labor Laws Guide

 Maryland Living Wage Law

-Maryland's Living Wage Law requires private businesses that do contract work with the state government to pay a living wage to their employees.
+Maryland’s Living Wage Law requires private businesses that do contract work with the state government to pay their employees a living wage.
+This hourly rate is usually above minimum wage to address the rising costs of living standards.

 Lastly, living wage rates differ based on the county where the services are being performed and are divided into 2 tiers: